lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 Earlier this morning another kobold, guards shot down another kobold (a scout most likely), which was riding on a wasp.

-Over the last 10 days rumours have been spreading about villages being attacked along the river.
+Over the last 10 days rumours have been spreading about villages being attacked up the riverside.

 ## Loot: